imyller/meta-nodejs/README.md

 ### Setting the preferred Node provider

+meta-nodejs ships with Node.js and io.js recipes, which both provide `node` binary and thus conflict with each other.
 It is recommended that you define the preferred provider of Node engine in your `local.conf`.
 For example:

 ```bitbake
 PREFERRED_PROVIDER_node = "nodejs"
 PREFERRED_PROVIDER_node-native = "nodejs-native"